asatpathy314/pokemon-mlp/README.md

 3. What hypothesis are you testing or what experiment are you performing
-    - The experiment we will be performing will be testing different activation functions for a multi-layer perceptron classification on penguins.
+    - The experiment we will be performing will be testing different activation functions for a multi-layer perceptron classification on different pokemon types.

 4. What code will use write yourself vs. what is already provided in a library that you will call